jharwell/sierra/docs/src/architecture/plugin-system.rst

 SIERRA does not have a fixed set of command line options.
 Before parsing any experiment arguments, SIERRA loads the plugins you have selected and each one contributes its own argument groups to the parser.
-This is why ``sierra-cli --help`` output changes depending on what :ref:`--engine<src/reference/cli:sierra-cli---engine>` and :ref:`--execenv<src/reference/cli:sierra-cli---execenv>` you pass.
+This is why ``sierra --help`` output changes depending on what :ref:`--engine<src/reference/cli:sierra---engine>` and :ref:`--execenv<src/reference/cli:sierra---execenv>` you pass.

 At ``--log-level=DEBUG`` you can watch this happen::